vyos/vyos-documentation/docs/configuration/interfaces/openvpn.rst

 static keys, which is simpler in many cases.
 In this example, we'll configure a simple site-to-site OpenVPN tunnel using a 2048-bit pre-shared key.

-First, one of the systems generate the key using the `generate pki openvpn shared-secret <https://docs.vyos.io/en/latest/configuration/pki/index.html#openvpn>`_ command.
+First, one of the systems generate the key using the :ref:`generate pki openvpn shared-secret<configuration/pki:pki>` command.
 Once generated, you will need to install this key on the local system, then copy and install this key to the remote router.

 In our example, we used the key name ``openvpn-1`` which we will reference in our configuration.